19harshmehta/TeachingAid-Backend/README.md

 *   Thanks to all open-source libraries and tools that made this project possible.
 *   Special thanks to the online communities and resources that provide invaluable learning.
-*   Thanks Prof Ankush For such an opportunity to work on such project
+*   Thanks Prof Ankush For such an opportunity to work on such project.